scriptPilot/app-framework/DEVELOPMENT.md

 ## Way of working

 - All changes must be managed by an issue
-- Each release should be proceed according the following checklist
+- Each release should be processed according the following checklist

 **Release checklist**
 - [ ] Create a branch for the next release
 - [ ] Open a project with the following columns
   - Backlog